html5syt/Gen-AI-API-Key-Hunt/README.md

-# API-Key-Hunt
+# Gen-AI-API-Key-Hunt

-A small utility that searches public GitHub repositories for potential API key leaks.
-It crafts focused queries for popular providers, walks paginated results, fetches raw files, and stores concise metadata in a JSON file.
+A small utility that searches public GitHub repositories for potential Gen AI API key leaks.
+It crafts focused queries for popular providers, walks paginated results, fetches raw files, and stores concise metadata in a DB file.
 This project is intended for security researchers and developers who need to triage potential secrets exposure in public code.

 ## Deployment